brennanwalls/brennanwalls.github.io/about.md

 ### I'm Brennan and I like FOSS.
 In 2020 I moved to Chicago and got the idea to buy a decommisioned server, build a VM datacenter in my closet, and learn networking.
 Through that experience I became obsessed with `*`nix operating systems and the FOSS community as a whole.
 A lot of my time now is spent as the system administrator for my family's business, Polytech, while completing my Bachelor degree in Cybersecurity at WGU.
 I hope to take my experience and start working for a cloud-based team in the loop someday soon.

 I live to travel and I am a transit nerd.
-I currently reverse-commute from the city into the suburbs via the Metra - it makes me feel like a kid in the best way.
+I currently reverse commute from the city into the suburbs via the Metra - it makes me feel like a kid.
 I'm always looking for a new video game or book recommendation and I'm a sucker for minimalist, everyday-carry kit.

 ### Skills
 - Linux